Christina Quisumbing Ramilo

 b.
 1961, Philippines

-Christina Quisumbing Ramilo examines and reimagines objects and their contexts through comprehension of material and site specificity.
-Her artistic practice involves an interest in and respect for the life and history of objects.
-With minimal intervention on their surfaces, she arranges them or reconfigures their parts, presenting other perspectives to their forms and functions.
-Often using unconventional materials (construction discards, architectural fragments, casts, recycled paper), and utilizing objects themselves as material (mirrors, bottles, old frames, clothing), most of which have been collected for years, she constructs the works in parts over long periods of time, never completely finished.
+Christina Quisumbing Ramilo reimagines objects and their contexts through her use of material and site specificity.
+Her artistic practice respects the life and history of objects.
+With minimal intervention on their surfaces, she arranges them and reconfigures their parts, presenting fresh perspectives to their forms and functions.
+Often using unconventional materials (construction discards, architectural fragments, casts, recycled paper), and other objects collected over years, she constructs her works in parts over time.
 Conferred with titles that employ wit and humor, they ultimately express her personal poetries.

 Interested to find out more about Christina Quisumbing Ramilo?